telerik/kendo-ui-core/docs/controls/layout/dialog/overview.md

 ### Existing Instances

-Refer to an existing Dialog instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
+To refer to an existing Dialog instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
 Once a reference has been established, use the [Dialog API](/api/javascript/ui/dialog) to control its behavior.

 The example below demonstrates how to access an existing Dialog instance.